Cogmasters/concord/docs/BUILDING_A_BOT.md

 # Setting up the bot settings

-You can set it automatically, by using the `fast_init()` function when initializing a new client.
-Simply by passing the bot settings file as parameter:
+You can set it automatically, by using the `fast_init()` function when initializing your client by passing the bot settings file name as a parameter:
 ```c++
   // using namespace discord;